 More than half a lifetime at Bechtle.

 “Back in 1988, when the first vision was published with the goals of an IPO and DM100 million revenues by the year 2000, I, like many others, was sceptical”, admits Harald Lorch in conversation at the Bechtle headquarters in Neckarsulm.
 The 60-year old was there from the start.
-The only people that were in the picture before him were the founders—Professor Klaus von Jan, Gerhard Schick and Ralf Klenk plus Günter Weber and Rose von Jan.
-He was employee number three and recently celebrated his 35th anniversary ...
+The only people that were in the picture before him were the founders—Professor Klaus von Jan, Gerhard Schick and Ralf Klenk plus Günter Weber.
+He was employee number two.
+On September 4, 2024, he bid farewell to his colleagues after more than 40 years at Bechtle.

 Gerhard Schick and Ralf Klenk “recognised the potential and backed the right horse.
 They were visionaries, but in a down-to-earth, Swabian way that still characterises Bechtle today”.
 Harald Lorch was there every step of the way—the first expansion within the City-Süd Center, the move to Fügerstraße and so much more.
 “I recently tried to write a list of every time I’ve moved with Bechtle”, he explains.
 “That proved impossible as it’s not just about changing locations, but also moving within the offices.”